Learn more about some of the department's biologists, information and education specialists, fish culturists, and support staff.

 Cheri Bessette-Waters, Licensing and P.O.S.
 Coordinator, Montpelier Office

 Cheri has been with the department since 2005.
 She holds an associate's degree in court reporting from Champlain College.
 Cheri is responsible for maintaining the point of sale functionality for state license sales and the harvest report electronic system.
-She serves as an agent liaison for point of sale and troubleshooting with system issues, processes and maintains an updated and accurate moose lottery database, serves as an online sales liaison for customers purchasing online licenses.
-During her personal time, Cheri enjoys spending time with her family and her dogs, watching her kids' sporting events, gardening, sewing, fishing, traveling and camping.
-Additionally she is fascinated by the tranquility, complexity, and beauty of the ocean.
+She serves as the liaison for license agents and big game reporting stations statewide and customers purchasing online licenses.
+Cheri heads the moose lottery, updates and maintains an accurate moose lottery database as well as administers the antlerless muzzleloader lottery.
+During her personal time, Cheri enjoys spending time with family and grandkids, attending UKC events with their dogs, fishing and gardening.

 Melissa Currier, Administrative Assistant, Springfield Office